graphcommerce-org/graphcommerce/docs/content/readme.md

 ---
 menu: Overview
 order: Getting started,Framework
-metaTitle: GraphCommerce front-end framework for Magento
+metaTitle: React.js front-end framework for Magento - GraphCommerce
 metaDescription:
   'GraphCommerce is a front-end framework used for building headless Magento e-commerce storefronts in React.js.'